A Semi-Parametric Bayesian Generalized Least Squares Estimator: Semi-parametric Seemingly Unrelated Regression

-Although the \textsc{sur} model accounts for the cross-equation correlation of errors, as Wooldridge (2003) has noted, the errors are assumed to be identically distributed.
-Moreover, unlike the classical \textsc{gls} estimator, this distribution is usually assumed to be normal.
-In this section we propose a new \textsc{dp-sur} method that makes no a priori assumptions on the family of distribution of the errors.
-If we allow each observation $i$ have its own covariance matrix, flexibility of the error distribution will lead to identification problems if we only have a cross sectional data.
-Assigning the observations into groups represents a compromise.
-Given (\ref{Two-eqn SUR model}), the covariance matrix of the error for observation $i$ is given by
+Although \textsc{sur} accounts for the cross-equation correlation of errors, as \hyperlink{Wooldridge, 2003}{Wooldridge (2003)} has noted, the errors are assumed to be identically distributed.
+Moreover, unlike the frequentist \textsc{gls} estimator, this distribution is usually assumed to be normal in Bayesian methods.
+In this section we propose a new \textsc{dp-sur} estimator that makes no \textit{a priori} assumptions on the family of distribution of the errors.
+If we allow each observation $i$ to have its own distributional parameters, flexibility of the error distribution will lead to identification problems given cross sectional data.
+A compromise is to assign the observations into groups with the $\mathcal{DP}$ prior as in (\ref{dp prior GLS}), in which case the distribution parameters of $\bm{\varepsilon}_i$ of the \textsc{sur} in (\ref{Two-equation SUR model}) is